 - A lesser cost to the healthcare system.

 The Midwives Clinic holds a monthly information session on out-of-hospital birth that you can sign up for at the front desk of our clinic and you can read more about home birth on our website.
+The Association of Ontario Midwives has a birthplace options web portal you can access here that reviews what a home birth entails.
+There is also the Home birth during the COVID-19 pandemic resource that is for midwives that is available to clients as well.
 Please talk to your midwife about any questions you may have about choosing the right place for you and your family to birth your baby.

 Michael Garron Hospital